SaurabhMulay999/ValidateStateCode/README.md

  **Step 3:**

- The records created through batch run of package, [https://github.com/SaurabhMulay999/statecodes]Package.
+ The records created through batch run of package, [https://github.com/SaurabhMulay999/statecodes] Package.
 The Integrationvalues is same as The Label, If there is requirement to change the INtegration values as ISO code use JS to bulkily update all the JSON record once.

  ````